mcfnord/cem/src/sforce.md

 clues to build out a skeleton of topics using titles.
 A good title can evoke details and clues from everyone.
 Sometimes I wish I wrote titles for a living.
 Alas, details matter.

 Any pre-product source suggest explanations of features, special cases, and caveats that might help anyone use the finished product.
 I'll pass along everything written in these documents that could possibly help.
 Reading and repeating are large parts of the job.
 But whenever possible, I want to build guidance using running code.
+I certainly have to *finish* it using running code.

 At a company called Qpass (now Amdocs) I single-sourced using AuthorIT, a professional publishing package.
 A more